-At His resurrection from the grave, He proved Himself to be the Son of God, the Lord and Christ, the Prince and Saviour.
-For He crushed death -- and brought righteousness, power, and immortality to light.35
+At His resurrection from the grave, He proved Himself to be the Son of God, the Lord and Christ, the Prince and Savior, Who crushed death and brought righteousness, power, and immortality to light.

-At His ascension into heaven forty days later, He manifested Himself as the Conqueror of all His enemies.
-That He did, when He led captivity captive -- and soared aloft to rule the world as the Second Adam or Son of man.36
+At His ascension into heaven forty days later, He manifested Himself as the Conqueror of all His enemies, when He led captivity captive and soared aloft to rule the world as the Second Adam or Son of man.

-Indeed, at His session at the right hand of God the Father -- the Son of man has (as Second Adam) now taken up His complete sovereignty as viceroy or vice president under God Himself over Heaven and Earth.
-Nay more.
-He has also poured out His Holy Spirit into His Church.
-And through His Church on Earth -- is right now engaged in subduing this Earth and trampling down all of His enemies under foot, until the time of His second coming.37
+And at His session at the right hand of God the Father, the Son of man has-as Second Adam!-taken up His complete sovereignty as viceroy or vice president under God Himself over heaven and earth, has poured out His Holy Spirit into His church, and through His church on earth is right now engaged in subduing the earth and trampling His enemies under foot until the time of His second coming.

-As Jesus is now our First Fruits and our Representative in all this, from Heaven the Son of man now leads us as sons of man here on Eart.
-Immediately, we are therefore to glorify Him here and now -- while on our earthly way to follow Him into Heaven.
+As Jesus is now our First Fruits and our Representative in all this, from heaven the Son of man now leads us as sons of man here on earth to glorify Him here and now, while on our way to follow Him into heaven.